grikdotnet/phpdocker/README.md

 Disk consumption:
 * 104 MB for PHP 5.6
 * 118 MB for PHP 7.1
-* 175 MB fr PHP 7.1 with ImageMagic
+* 175 MB for PHP 7.1 with ImageMagic